 Trends: Restrictive covenants or non-compete agreements are a valuable tool for the employer to protect its interests after an employee leaves the organization.
 Most states evaluate the enforceability these agreements on a case-by-case basis, analyzing the time, distance and substance restrictions in each agreement and determining if the restrictions on ex-employee movement are reasonable when compared to the employer's business interests.
 To the extent HR has a role in helping to craft these agreements, the employer should not overestimate its need for such a restriction, nor should it impose strict rules on an ex-employee.

 Updated to include information on a Supreme Court decision that addresses the statute of limitations for filing claims of discrimination resulting in constructive discharge.

-A severance or termination agreement is a great way to make a mostly clean break with outgoing employees.
-This checklist will help an employer identify all the important points to address during the negotiation and drafting of severance or termination agreements, and will also identify some common pain points and pitfalls of poorly drafted or unfair agreements.
+This checklist may be used to help an employer identify all the important points to address during the negotiation and drafting of a severance or termination agreement.

 California employers seeking to advise employees of the company's exit process should consider including this model policy statement in their handbook.

 This briefing for supervisors provides a protocol and best practices for employee termination, from the disciplinary process through to the post-termination period.